Home Invasion Statistics by State 2026

 General home invasion statistics

-The National Crime Victimization Survey (NCVS) provides detailed estimates on nonfatal violent and property crime.
-For example, if a victim suffers violence during a burglary, these are classified among victimization rates, which measure the extent that violent and property victimizations occurred in a specific population during a specified time.
+The National Crime Victimization Survey (NCVS) provides detailed estimates of nonfatal violent and property crime.
+For example, if a victim suffers violence during a burglary, these are classified among victimization rates, which measure the extent to which violent and property victimizations occurred in a specific population during a specified time.

 Burglaries can lead to significant property loss.
-According to FBI data, in 2022 the average value of stolen property for residences totaled over $97,000 both for items taken during the daytime and at night.
+According to FBI data, in 2023, the average value of stolen property for residences totaled over $5,035 for items taken both during the day and at night.

-The below table shows the average value of stolen property by location type and time of day in 2022.
+The below table shows the average value of stolen property by location and time of day in 2023.

 Source: FBI